Rank2Tell: A Multimodal Driving Dataset for Joint Importance Ranking and Reasoning: Experiments

 Table \ref{table:binary}, Table \ref{table:importance}, and Table \ref{table:caption} show the quantitative results of our model and baselines for importance classification and caption prediction tasks.
 The importance baselines are trained and evaluated with two classes (Important and Non-Important), and four classes (High, Medium, Low, and Non-Important).
 For the two classes, high, medium, and low important objects are merged as one important class.
 The INTERACT \cite{zhang2020interaction} baseline outperforms OIE \cite{gao2019goal} as it models agent interactions in the scene using graph convolutional networks.
 This makes it more efficient in predicting the importance levels of multiple agents in the scene with lesser input features than OIE \cite{gao2019goal}.
 Furthermore, IOI\cite{li2022important} outperforms the previous two baselines as it utilizes the ego vehicle's speed, acceleration, and intention features.
 While the agent's importance level is highly influenced by the ego vehicle's intention (e.g., straight, left, right) at the intersection, the ego's speed and acceleration are influenced by the importance level of an agent.
 This interaction behavior is explicitly incorporated in IOI~\cite{li2022important}, which makes it outperform other methods.
 Since there is currently no importance ranking estimation model that uses 3D features, we benchmark results on baselines using only 2D features.

 For the captioning baselines, Scan2cap\cite{chen2021scan2cap} outperforms S$\&$T\cite{vinyals2015show} because Scan2Cap uses 3D point clouds and 3D bounding box features, which are more informative than 2D features.
 The 3D point cloud provides information on the distance between agents and their heights, which captures the dependence of the agents' location with the words in the captions, such as \textit{left side} or \textit{right side} of the ego car.
-Our proposed joint model leverages both 2D and 3D features and outperforms the other baselines using uni-modal features.
+Our proposed joint model leverages both 2D and 3D features and outperforms the uni-modal baselines in several metrics.
 Further, the joint training of importance classification and captions prediction complements each other, thereby outperforming the baselines trained with a single task (more details in supplementary material).

 To demonstrate the usefulness of Rank2Tell annotations, we conduct an ablation study where we integrate action attributes ($Which$) with object features for all baselines, and the detailed results are shown in supplementary materials.